NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 - Kasturba Medical College (KMC), Mangalore

-Students gain admission into the programme through NEET PG Exam performance then the Medical Counselling Committee (MCC) organises their subsequent selection process.
+Students gain admission into the program through NEET PG Exam performance, and then the Medical Counselling Committee (MCC) organises their subsequent selection process.
 Top medical colleges graduate their students into prestigious hospital positions where they perform research and join international healthcare organisations.

 1. What are the passing criteria for the NEET PG Exam?